Reports Trends

 Prepaid Cards/Vouchers

-Prepaid cards and vouchers, while less popular than other payment methods, have still garnered attention in Germany, with 25% of German consumers opting for them.
+Prepaid cards, vouchers, and gift cards, while less popular than other payment methods, have still garnered attention in Germany.
+23% of German consumers opt for them.

-These payment options offer a degree of financial control, allowing users to load a specific amount of money onto the card or voucher for future use.
-They are often favored for budgeting purposes and for those who wish to avoid credit-related risks.
+These payment options offer a degree of financial control and allow users to load a specific amount of money onto the card or voucher for future use.
+They are often favored for budgeting purposes, loyalty programs, and for those who wish to avoid credit-related risks.

-While prepaid cards and vouchers may not be as widespread as other payment methods, their popularity suggests that Germans appreciate flexibility and financial planning in their transactions.
+While prepaid cards and vouchers may not be as widespread as other payment methods, their popularity suggests that Germans appreciate flexibility and planning their transactions.

 Cash in Advance/on Delivery

-Cash in advance and cash on delivery represent even rarer payment methods in the German payment landscape, chosen by 20% and 8% of consumers, respectively.
-These methods reflect a conservative and cautious approach to online and offline purchases.
+Cash in advance and cash on delivery represent even rarer payment methods in the German payment landscape, chosen by 17% and 7% of consumers, respectively.
+These methods reflect a conservative and cautious approach to online and offline purchases

 Cash in advance involves paying for goods or services before receiving them, emphasizing trust and reliability in the seller.
-Cash on delivery, on the other hand, allows customers to inspect items before paying, mitigating concerns about fraud or product quality.
+Cash on delivery, on the other hand, allows customers to inspect items before paying.
+It mitigates concerns about fraud or product quality.

-5% of respondents didn’t choose any method from the above – 3% of German consumers say they haven’t conducted any payments online and 2% use other options.
+4% of respondents say they haven’t conducted any payments online and 3% use other options.

 What Does This Mean For You?

-Your payment method needs to suit your business, so factor this in from the start, whether you’re setting up your own new business or buying a business that already exists.
-Consider offering all forms of payment; the more methods you provide to your customer, the more likely they are to convert.
+Your payment method needs to suit your business, so factor this in from the start.
+No matter if you’re setting up your own new business or buying a business that already exists.
+Just consider offering all forms of payment; the more methods you provide to your customer, the more likely they are to convert.

 Capitalize on the Opportunities